superbobry/blog/content/pyspark-namedtuple.md

 ### Sidenote #3:

-Normal (non-namedtuple) classes defined in the interpreter cannot be distributed within PySpark.
+Normal (non-namedtuple) classes defined in the REPL cannot be distributed within PySpark.
 Attempting to do so would lead to unhelpful, hard-to-understand errors

 ```python
 >>> class Dummy: pass